revk/ESP32RevK/Manuals/Seasonal.md

 The response is a set of codes that apply, but some applications just use the first letter.
 When multiple letters the first letter changes one the hour.

-Applications show allow for new codes being added in the future, and for some changes to time ranges.|
+Applications should allow for new codes being added in the future, and for some changes to time ranges.

 ## Codes